googlemaps-samples/js-3d-area-explorer/README.md

 For the local development you still need the API key for 3D Map Tiles and Google Places/Maps requests.

+### NodeJS server

+You can  use your own local webserver to show the 3D Area Explorer app like this:

+`npx http-server -p 5500 ./src`

+**Manually build the Admin app**

+To start the local server as **admin app** do the following:

+Copy the files in demo/src to demo/
+Bash command for above step is `cp -r ../demo/src ./demo`

+In index.html, at the end of the file, it has reference to main.js.
+Change it to demo/sidebar.js.
+Bash command for above `sed -i "s/main.js/demo\/sidebar.js/g" index.html`

+And then you can start the node app by running npx `http-server -p 5500 ./src`

+### Use bash script to build the Admin App

+We also provide a bash script that can be used to run the service in  the admin mode.

+`chmod +x build_admin.sh`

+Start it like ./build_admin.sh <API_KEY>
+The script can pick up the API_KEY from envrionment variable `API_KEY` as well.

 ### Docker

 You need to have docker installed to best work with the **demo-app** locally.
-If you want to play with the demo without a local installation you can always use our [hosted version](url)

 1. Clone the repository
 2. `docker-compose build demo`
 3. `docker-compose up demo`

+**Admin app with Docker**

-There is a second docker compose service `docker-compose up app` which only serves the final app.
+There is a second docker compose service `docker-compose up app` which only serves the admin app.
 For this you may need to update the `config.json` file to include you data.

-### NodeJS server

-You can always use your own local webserver to show the 3D Area Explorer app like this:

-`npx http-server -p 5500 ./src`

 ### IDEs